 Is wool a reason to love the winter?
 Honestly, the highlight of 2020 for me was the day I pulled my winter sweater collection out of storage.

 Just kidding, I live in the Arctic – those sweaters never get stored away.
 But they sure do bring me joy.

 First of all, wool is super warm, so these sweaters make those freezing temperatures way more comfortable.
 But I also love that these sweaters give me a reason to get excited when the temperature drops, because as I keep saying, enjoying the winter is all about keeping that positive attitude!
 You can find a roundup of where I buy my favorite Nordic sweaters here.

 I always thought of bonfires and outdoor grilling as a summertime thing, but often in the summers we aren’t even allowed to have open flames outside because of the risk of forest fires.
 But when the ground is covered in flame resistant snow this is no longer a problem!

 I love that so many hiking and skiing spots around here have fire pits set up, perfect for taking a rest without freezing your toes.

 Perhaps you’ve heard of this Scandinavian concept called hygge?
 Yes, it’s important to spend time outside in the winter, but it’s also nice to get super cosy inside too.

 If any spice can get you through the winter months it has to be cardamom.
-No, I didn’t spell cinnamon wrong, cardamom is way more magical (and Norwegian).
-Add it to your morning oatmeal, pancakes, sweet buns, cookies, tea, soup – you get the idea.
-Thank Norway later.
+No, I didn’t spell cinnamon wrong, cardamom is way more magical (and a Norwegian obsession).
+Norwegians love to add cardamom to oatmeal, pancakes, sweet buns, cookies, tea, soup – you get the idea.

 All the lights